8c6794b6/playing-with-github-actions/README.md

-# Sandbox repository to play with GitHub actions
+# Playing With GitHub

-This repository contains some codes to play with GitHub actions.
+This repository contains some codes for playing with GitHub.